-DATED: MAY 6, 2021
+DATED: JANUARY 27, 2022

-The Senate Community and Urban Affairs Committee reports favorably and with committee amendments Senate Bill No. 3669.
+The Senate Community and Urban Affairs Committee reports favorably and with committee amendments Senate Bill No. 344.

-As amended, this bill would provide protections to certain homeowners during the COVID-19 pandemic emergency period.
+As amended, this bill would provide protections to certain homeowners and small landlords during the COVID-19 pandemic emergency period.
 Under the bill, "emergency period" means the period during which a public health emergency exists as declared by the Governor in Executive Order No. 103 of 2020, as extended, and the 60 days following the conclusion of this period.

-The bill provides that, during the emergency period, a creditor is required to grant a mortgage forbearance to an impacted homeowner if the impacted homeowner submits a written request to the mortgage servicer affirming the following:
+The bill provides that, during the emergency period, a creditor is required to grant a mortgage forbearance to an impacted homeowner if the impacted homeowner submits a written request through postal mail, electronic mail, or an online form provided by the mortgage servicer of the loan to the mortgage servicer affirming the following:

-- (1) the impacted homeowner has suffered a substantial reduction of income resulting from COVID-19 or the Public Health Emergency or State of Emergency declared in response thereto, including a financial hardship from a reduction in hours or loss of employment, or increased costs incurred in necessary child care resulting from the closure of schools or caring for family members who are ill due to COVID-19 or quarantined due to a suspected exposure to COVID-19, or for funeral costs due to COVID-19; - (2) the gross household income of the impacted homeowner does not exceed 150 percent of the area median income after hardship, unless this requirement for eligibility is waived by the mortgage lender; and - (3) the impacted homeowner's bank accounts collectively contain less than six months' reserves of the impacted homeowner's gross household income for 2019.
+(1) the impacted homeowner has suffered a substantial reduction of income resulting from COVID-19 or the Public Health Emergency or State of Emergency declared in response thereto, including a financial hardship from a reduction in hours or loss of employment, or increased costs incurred in necessary child care resulting from the closure of schools or caring for family members who are ill due to COVID-19 or quarantined due to a suspected exposure to COVID-19, or for funeral costs due to COVID-19;

+(2) the gross household income of the impacted homeowner does not exceed 150 percent of the area median income after hardship, unless this requirement for eligibility is waived by the mortgage lender; and

+(3) the impacted homeowner's bank accounts collectively contain less than six months' reserves of the impacted homeowner's gross household income for 2019.

 Upon receipt of a request for a mortgage forbearance from an impacted homeowner, the bill requires a creditor to provide to the impacted homeowner a mortgage forbearance and confirmation of that forbearance in writing.
-A creditor shall have 30 days to approve or deny a request for a forbearance.
+A creditor has 30 days to approve or deny a request for a forbearance.
 If the impacted homeowner is not notified within that time period, the request is deemed approved.
-During this period, a creditor shall not institute any foreclosure proceedings and any proceedings already underway shall be stayed.
-If a mortgage forbearance request is denied, the creditor shall provide an explanation of the reasons for the denial, and, if applicable, reasonable time to remedy any deficiencies in the request
+During this period, a creditor cannot institute any foreclosure proceedings and any proceedings already underway are to be stayed.
+If a mortgage forbearance request is denied, the creditor is required to provide an explanation of the reasons for the denial, and, if applicable, reasonable time to remedy any deficiencies in the request

-The minimum initial mortgage forbearance period of an impacted homeowner is to be 90 days.
-An impacted homeowner may request, and is to be granted, a subsequent forbearance period of at minimum 90 days, for a total minimum of 180 days.
-Fees, penalties, or interest, including attorney's fees, shall not be assessed or accrue during and as a result of a mortgage forbearance.
+The minimum initial mortgage forbearance period of an impacted homeowner is to be 180 days.
+An impacted homeowner may request, and is to be granted, a subsequent forbearance period of at minimum 180 days, for a total minimum of 360 days.
+Fees, penalties, or interest, including attorney's fees, cannot be assessed or accrue during and as a result of a mortgage forbearance.

 The bill prohibits a creditor from furnishing negative mortgage payment information to a debt collector or credit reporting agency related to mortgage payments subject to a mortgage forbearance under the bill.
-In response to a complaint to the Attorney General from an impacted homeowner, the Attorney General may bring an action alleging a creditor has violated this prohibition.
+In response to a complaint to the Attorney General or the Commissioner of Banking and Insurance from an impacted homeowner, or on the Attorney General's or commissioner's independent initiative, the Attorney General or commissioner may bring an action alleging a creditor has violated this prohibition.